 The cost of hair transplant surgery will depend on the size and extent of the area to be treated, generally the price will be between £1000-£10,000.

 Mesotherapy uses superficial microinjections to encourage hair growth in the target tissue.
-The procedure is non-invasive and stimulates the mesoderm region of the scalp, which can also relieve a variety of symptoms and ailments.
+The procedure is minimally invasive and can also relieve a variety of scalp symptoms and ailments.